ekiwi/rtl-repair/Readme.md

 ### Python

 Please make sure that you have Python in version 3.10 or newer installed.
+We have tested all scripts with `Python 3.10.6`.

 ### Rust